Botfuel/botfuel-dialog/CONTRIBUTING.md

 # Contributing guidelines

-In the following, we will use `yarn` as a package manager.
+In the following, we will use `npm` as a package manager.

 ## Clone the repository